Skip to main content

 Custom Authentication with PnP Web No Modal SDK

 Custom Authentication is a way to authenticate users with your custom authentication service.
-For example, while authenticating with Google, you can use your own Google Client ID and Dashboard to authenticate users directly or use aggregate services like Auth0, Firebase, AWS Cognito etc. Additionally, you can make your own JWT token authentication system and pass over the ID Token to Web3Auth to generate a private key for them.
+For example, while authenticating with Google, you can use your own Google Client ID and Dashboard to authenticate users directly or use aggregator services like Auth0, Firebase, AWS Cognito etc. Additionally, you can make your own JWT token authentication system and pass the ID Token to Web3Auth to generate a private key for them.

-For enabling this, you need Create a Verifier from the Custom Auth section of the
+To enable this, you need to Create a Verifier from the Custom Authentication tab of your project from the Web3Auth Developer Dashboard with your desired configuration.

 note

 This is a paid feature and the minimum pricing plan to use this SDK in a production environment is the Growth Plan.
-You can use this feature in the development environment for free.
+You can use this feature in Web3Auth Sapphire Devnet network for free.

 tip